OkaiDao/CPSC449_Project1/README.md

 	if length of sys.argv is not 2 it exits, if it does print data to console.

 server.py
+	subclass of http.server.BaseHTTPRequestHandler with an implementation of the do_GET() function that retrives a path from an incoming request to make an API call to FOAAS and PurgoMalum.
+Any of the other paths and filters from foaas produces a message with the exception of the path '/operations' and a '/' path.

 class ExampleHTTPRequestHandler(http.server.BaseHTTPRequestHandler)
 	checks if path is '/operations', if it is send 404 error